DFStewart/Udacity/SDCND/Project 3/README.md

 ## FORWARD
-I would like to recognize Vivek Yadav, the Slack channel, Udacity SDCND forums and posts on medium.com for providing me ideas for models, image processing and identifying pitalls.
+I would like to recognize Vivek Yadav, the Slack channel, Udacity SDCND forums and posts on medium.com for providing me ideas for models, image processing and identifying pitfalls.
 Without these resources I would not have been able to complete the project.

 ## OVERALL APPROACH